-The seven organizations that received CRDP LGBTQ Implementation Pilot Project grants are mostly small, community-based organizations that are providing promising mental health interventions that focus on LGBTQ populations.
+The six LGBTQ organizations that receive CRDP grants are mostly small, community-based organizations that are providing promising mental health interventions with emphasis on California’s diverse LGBTQ populations.

 The Center for Sexuality and Gender Diversity